Actindo-AG/Documentation/DataHub/UserInterface/02b_Settings.md

   Click the drop-down list and select the desired ETL extension for the mapping.
 The extensions in the list differ depending on the data type of the destination attribute.

 - *Override change tracking mode*
   Change tracking mode (ETL mode) for the mapping.
 The drop-down list is read-only.
-The option **use default** is preset.
+The option **Use default** is preset.

 The fields on the left side differ depending on the selected ETL extension.
 For detailed information about the ETL extensions and how to create an attribute mapping, see [ETL extensions](03_ETLExtensions.md) and [Edit an ETL attribute mapping](/DataHub/Operation/01_ManageETLMappings.md#edit-an-etl-attribute-mapping).